 In the 2016 Supplemental Budget, the Legislature authorized Minnesota Housing to establish the Workforce Affordable Homeownership Program.
 The funds may be used for the development of homeownership opportunities and can be used for development costs, rehabilitation, land development, and residential housing.
-In addition, the legislation allows for manufactured home community infrastructure development and repair and storm shelter development.
+In addition, the legislation allows for manufactured home park infrastructure development and repair and storm shelter development.
 Eligible program applicants are nonprofit organizations, cooperatives and community land trusts.

 Expected 2020-21 Funding is \$500,000.
-Funds will be awarded through a request for proposals.
+Funds will be awarded through the 2020 Single Family Request for Proposals.